Flexible Pavement: Layers, Components, and Advantages

 In this guide, we’ll discuss:

-We’ll also look at a flexible pavement cross section and explain how Tensar geogrids assist in the construction of a more robust and longer-lasting flexible pavement.
+We’ll also look at a flexible pavement cross section and explain how Tensar geogrids can be used to provide flexible pavement stabilisation - assisting in the construction of a more robust and longer-lasting structure.

 Flexible pavement consists of a surface layer of bitumen-bound aggregate (asphalt concrete), several lower layers of appropriate quality aggregate and the subgrade beneath.
 The layers enable the pavement to “bend”, reducing damage and the need for repairs over time.